-Meets with MSW Field Director to explore and plan a practicum experience for interns.
+Meets with MSW field director to explore and plan a practicum experience for interns.

-- An agency contact is a personnel at the agency who may assist students in their practicum placement agency (e.g. volunteer coordinator, agency or program director). - Works with the Agency Practicum Instructor to provide an appropriate practicum experience for students. - Provides assistance with projects students need to complete for academic credit (i.e. copies of policies on confidentiality, a mission statement, objectives, organizational chart). - May contribute information to the Agency Practicum Instructor regarding students' completion of learning objectives for the evaluations. - May attend training provided by the GFU MSW Program. - Works with appropriate agency personnel to complete and return the Affiliation Agreement to GFU. - Identifies and chooses the Agency Practicum Instructor and Agency Task Supervisor, for each school year, to work with GFU MSW interns.
+- An agency contact is a personnel at the agency who may assist students in their practicum placement agency (e.g. volunteer coordinator, agency or program director). - Works with the agency field instructor to provide an appropriate internship experience for students. - Provides assistance with projects students need to complete for academic credit (i.e. copies of policies on confidentiality, a mission statement, objectives, organizational chart). - May contribute information to the agency field instructor regarding students' completion of learning objectives for the evaluations. - May attend training through the GFU MSW Program. - Works with appropriate agency personnel to complete and return the Affiliation Agreement to GFU. - Identifies and chooses the agency field instructor and agency task supervisor, for each school year, to work with GFU MSW interns.

-Agency Practicum Instructor
+Agency Field Instructor

-Agency Practicum Instructors play an important role in the shaping of a student's learning experience, growth, and development as a professional social worker.
-These Agency Practicum Instructors are chosen by the agency contact and are designated to the role in collaboration with the MSW Field Director.
-Agency Practicum Instructors must meet the following criteria in compliance with CSWE Accreditation Standards:
+Agency field instructors play an important role in the shaping of a student's learning experience, growth, and development as a professional social worker.
+These agency field instructors are chosen by the agency contact and are designated to the role in collaboration with the MSW field director.
+Agency field instructors must meet the following criteria in compliance with CSWE Accreditation Standards:

-- 1. A minimum of 2 years post-master's work experience in a social work setting. - 2.
+- 1. A minimum of 2 years post-master's work experience in an area of practice related to student's internship role. - 2.
 Education: - a.
 Preferred: Holds a MSW degree from an accredited social work program. - b.
-Accepted: Professionals with a graduate degree in a related field such as Psychology, Counseling, Marriage and Family Therapy, Human Development, Education, Master of Divinity, or Criminal Justice. - In this instance the GFU MSW program is required by the CSWE to provide students with a perspective of professional social work.
-This requirement is met through weekly group supervision provided in the integrative seminar (required for all MSW students) by a Practicum Faculty with an MSW.
+Accepted: Professionals with a graduate degree in a related field such as Psychology, Counseling, Marriage and Family Therapy, Human Development, Education, Master of Divinity, or Criminal Justice. - i.
+In this instance the GFU MSW program is required by the CSWE to provide students with a perspective of professional social work.
+This requirement is met through weekly group supervision provided in the integrative field seminar (required for all MSW students) by a field faculty with an MSW.
 Agencies may also provide MSW support from contracted or volunteer MSW professionals. - ii.
-Resources are available for Practicum Instructors from the MSW Field Director to support integration of the social work perspective, theories, practice, values and ethics. - iii.
-A rationale for the exception must be documented with the GFU Field Education Program. - 3.
-Upon request, provides proof of credentials by completing Agency Practicum Instructor Form, in Tevera.
+Resources are available for field instructors from the MSW field director to support integration of the social work perspective, theories, practice, values and ethics. - iii.
+A rationale for the exception must be documented with the GFU field administration. - 3.
+Upon request, provides proof of credentials by completing Agency Field Instructor Form, in Tevera.